Skip to main content

 Breastfeeding is welcomed throughout the festival.
 You can also use a private breastfeeding area in the World Cultures gallery on the first floor of Great North Museum: Hancock, if you prefer.

-There are some performances and activities suitable for all ages, but the festival doesn’t have specific activities for under 5s.
-However, Great North Museum: Hancock have an Under 5s zone called the Mouse House and under 5s are very welcome to attend with your family group as you explore the festival.
+There are some performances and activities suitable for all ages, and a family music making workshop for under 6s.
+GNM: Hancock also have an Under 5s zone called the Mouse House.
+Under 6s are very welcome to attend with your family group as you explore the festival.

 Can I bring my bike or scooter?